KevinAst/visualize-it/src/util/ui/FormChecker/README.md

 - ex: custom field validations is logic right in your interactive form element
 - ex: want to change the Form Error Message: it is right in the <FormErr> component

-?? use the term "touched" NOT "has been seen"

 </ul>